aminedemagh/analyze-weratedogs-twitter-archive/README.md

 `tweet_json.txt` : contains complementary information about 2330 tweets  of `twitter-archive-enhanced.csv` with 30 columns.
 I selected 2 columns from this file: `retweet_count` and `favorite_count`.

 After joining and cleaning the data of the 3 files, I stored it in `twitter_archive_master.csv`.
 It has information about 1496 tweets with 14 columns.

+## Credits
+Thanks to [Udacity](https://www.udacity.com/) for their great content.

+Thanks to [WeRateDogs](https://twitter.com/dog_rates) for providing their data to students.

+Thanks to [Twitter](https://twitter.com) for the generous free usage limit of their API.

+Thanks to [Tweepy](https://www.tweepy.org/) for making Twitter API calls so effortless.